StarRocks/starrocks-kubernetes-operator/doc/deploy_starrocks_with_helm_howto.md

 # Deploy StarRocks With Helm

-We have split the kube-starrocks chart into two subcharts: operator and starrocks.
+We have split the kube-starrocks chart into two subcharts: operator and starrocks since v1.8.0.

 Installing kube-starrocks is equivalent to installing both operator and starrocks subcharts, and uninstalling kube-starrocks is equivalent to uninstalling both operator and starrocks subcharts.